Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: Problem definition and network model

 \subsection{Network model}

 We consider a network with $K$ queues and a routing matrix $\bR_{K \times K}$.
-The entry $r_{ij}$ is the probability that a job goes to queue $j$ upon leaving queue $i$ .
-Therefore, a job leaves the network upon leaving queue $i$ with probability $ 1 - \sum_j r_{ij}$.
+The entry $r_{ik}$ is the probability that a job goes to queue $k$ upon leaving queue $i$ .
+Therefore, a job leaves the network upon leaving queue $i$ with probability $ 1 - \sum_k r_{ik}$.
 In each queue, jobs are served in their order of arrival.
+A queueing network is ``acyclic'' if a job cannot visit any queue more than once; that is, if there exists no finite sequence of queues $(i_1,i_2,\ldots,i_\ell,i_1)$ such that $r_{i_1i_2} r_{i_2i_3}\cdots r_{i_\ell i_1} > 0$.